Solving ultimate challenges and network building: a coding and modelling week on and beyond hyperbolic equations

 Projects and their leaders

-Wasilij Barsukov (CNRS, Université de Bordeaux, France)
+Wasilij Barsukow (CNRS, Université de Bordeaux, France)

 Project: New-generation Active Flux methods and their efficient implementation